cedcommerce/Magento2-Developer-Debug-Tool/readme.md

 ## Compatibility

-**Magento 2 Developer-Debug** module is tested on the **2.0.0.0-dev35** version of Magento 2.0.
-The tool is launched with a goal to help global developers, who are willing to leave no stone unturned in analyzing structure of Magento 2.0.
+**Magento 2 Developer-Debug by CedCommerce** module is tested on the **2.0.0.0-dev35** version of Magento 2.0.
+The tool is launched by CedCommerce with a goal to help global developers, who are willing to leave no stone unturned in analyzing structure of Magento 2.0.

 ##Installing and verifying the reference module
 You can install the reference module in any of the following ways: